quanterall/HaskellMaterials/basics/01-values-and-functions.md

    - a named argument; with `&`
    - an unnamed argument; with `>>>`

-4. Define a function using a pipeline that takes a list of strings, takes all the strings beginning with "#", then discards all leading "#" or " " from the resulting strings.
+4. Define a function using a pipeline that takes a list of strings, takes all the strings that begin with "#", then discards all leading "#" or " " from the resulting strings.
 Take note of what kind of structure you are working with and what we need to do to work with the structures inside.